phtdacosta/codex/_posts/2024-11-03-unlocking-web-performance.md

 [Perf.link](https://github.com/lukejacksonn/perflink) is an open source performance monitoring and analysis tool designed to provide developers with real-time insights into their web applications.
 By collecting and visualizing performance data, it allows developers to rapidly identify bottlenecks and optimize their code, ultimately enhancing user experience.

-## Practical Use Cases for Perf.link
+## Practical use cases for Perf.link

 ### 1. Identifying load time bottlenecks